andyjud/awesome/README.md

 ## How to add a feature

-1. Create feature branch: feature_nameofthefeature_yourname // change "nameoffeature" and "yourname"
+1. Create feature branch: feature_nameofthefeature_yourname (change "nameoffeature" and "yourname")
-2. Add new feature to the a_features table in the admin panel
+2. Add new feature to the Features table in the admin interface
-3. In .env change DEVELOPER=YourName # change "YourName"
+3. In the .env file change DEVELOPER=Yourname (change "Yourname")
 4. Add feature toggle:
 # views.py
 from a_features.views import feature_enabled
 try:
-    feature_herobutton = feature_enabled(1, 'YourName')
+    feature_herobutton = feature_enabled(1, 'Yourname')
 except:
     feature_herobutton = False